cdtoews/12-step-meeting-pdf/readme.txt

 == Upgrade Notice ==

 = 0.1.3 =
-Version 0.1.3 changes some backend data manipulation
+Version 0.1.3 Gives you some sample PDF's as well as an inline HTML editor on the page

 = 0.1.2 =
 Version 0.1.2 parses city and state from address, not region/sub-region.
 Also